aws-samples/aws-media-services-simple-vod-workflow/Workflow-WatchfolderAndNotification/README.md

     ![test video](../images/play-test-video.png)

 5. Check the email you used to setup the workflow.
-You should have a message similar to this:
+You should have a message similar to the one below.
+The link should take you to the same job details page you found manually in the previous steps:

     ![sns email](../images/sns-email.png)